-Having a video record of these events helps protect you from insurance fraud.
-If you believe you’ve been involved in car insurance fraud, you should contact law enforcement and turn over any video evidence you have as soon as possible.
+Having a video record of these events could help protect you from insurance fraud.
+If you believe you have been involved in car insurance fraud, you should contact law enforcement and turn over any video evidence you have as soon as possible.

-Any recorded evidence of suspected car insurance fraud can also go a long way toward clearing you with your insurance company.
-But you should always contact law enforcement first.
+Any recorded evidence of suspected car insurance fraud can also go a long way toward clearing your case with your insurance company.

 Making you a better driver

 Safe driving practices take years to master.
-If you’re a new driver or if you’ve had a few close calls behind the wheel recently, you may want to review your dash cam video to see what could be done differently next time.
+If you are a new driver or have had a few close calls behind the wheel recently, you may want to review your dash cam video to see what could be done differently next time.
 Taking the time to refine your technique could result in avoiding a bad car wreck in the future.

 Capturing unexpected events